hsh-elc/grappa-webservice/documents/concept/test_environment/1-4_wsl_docker_redis.md

 Open Powershell as Admin.
 Type:
 `wsl --set-default-version 2`

-Go to the Microsoft Store and select Ubuntu 20.04 wählen.
+Go to the Microsoft Store and select Ubuntu 26.04.
 Download it (about 0,5 GB).
 Then "Start" (or altenatively type `wsl.exe` in a command prompt "cmd").
 Take a coffee break.

 Set up a unix user: